kkzhang95/Awesome-Composed-Multi-modal-Retrieval/README.md

 # Awesome-Composed-Multi-modal-Retrieval

 This repo is used for recording and tracking recent Composed Multi-modal Retrieval (CMR) works, including Composed Image Retrieval (CIR), Composed Video Retrieval (CVR), Composed Person Retrieval (CPR), etc.

 This repository is still a work in progress.
 If you find any work missing or have any suggestions, feel free to [pull requests](https://github.com/kkzhang95/Awesome-Composed-Multi-modal-Retrieval/pulls).
 We will add the missing papers to this repo ASAP.
-In the following, * denotes that the code is not released.
+In the following, * indicates that the code is not open source yet

 # What is Composed-Multi-modal-Retrieval (CMR)?